hmcts/bulk-scan-shared-infrastructure/README.md

 - start ccd and and dependent services locally
 - mount database volumes, to which your data will persist between restarts,
 - expose container ports to the host, so all the APIs and databases will be directly accessible.
 Use `docker ps` or read the [compose file](./docker-compose.yml) to see how the ports are mapped.
-- load the idam user and roles required
+- load the idam user, roles and services required
 - load the ccd definition
 - enable ccd caseworkers:
   - default (see below)